-With limited time available to escape jobs in the real world and the headache of deciding where to go and stay and go visiting Indonesia can be a time-consuming task.
+With limited time available to escape our jobs in the real world it is a time-consuming task deciding where to go and stay when surfing in Indonesia.
 We want to make that decision not only easier for the nomadic surfer but safer too.
 There are far too many tragic stories of inexperienced surfers tackling waves that are too far out of their ability.
 This website aims to create some awareness around those dangers so that the unassuming surfer can make better-informed decisions and surf within their limits, making everyone’s surfing journey much safer and enjoyable.

 This website will help you to decide on where the best waves are to suit your ability and provide you with enough local knowledge so that you can not only respect the lineup but ensure you have a safe and enjoyable surfing holiday.

-The main season for surf travel is in the dry season from April to October with south groundswells consistently hitting the shores to produce world class waves with constant offshore winds on west coast waves turning the Republic of Indonesia into the ultimate surfer’s paradise.
+The main season for surf travel is in the dry season, from April to October, with groundswells consistently hitting the shores from the south to produce world class waves with constant offshore winds on the west coasts.
+Turning the Republic of Indonesia into the ultimate surfer’s paradise.

-Indonesia runs across the equator for 5000 km from the western tip of Sumatra to the eastern edge of Papua being the world’s fourth most populated country of 255 million plus, although in many islands you may feel like you could be the only person on the planet.
-It is the more diverse than any other country on this Earth with many cultures, peoples, customs, and sights to see it is like 100 countries formed into one.
+Indonesia runs across the equator for 5000 km from the western tip of Sumatra to the eastern edge of Papua being the world’s fourth most populated country of 255 million plus.
+Although in many islands you may feel like you could be the only person on the planet.
+It is more diverse than any other country on this Earth with many cultures, peoples, customs, and sights to see it is like 100 countries formed into one.